 The "Affordable Borrowing Limit" comprises of the capital plans to be considered for inclusion in corporate financing by both external borrowing and other forms of liability, such as credit arrangements.
 The Authorised Limit is set, on a rolling basis, for the forthcoming financial year and two successive financial years and details can be found in Appendix 4 (P5) of this report.
-The Council is asked to approve these limits and to delegate authority to the Executive Director of Corporate Services, within the total limit for any individual year, to action movement between the separately agreed limits for borrowing and other long-term liabilities where this would be appropriate.
+The Council is asked to approve these limits and to delegate authority to the Director of Finance, within the total limit for any individual year, to action movement between the separately agreed limits for borrowing and other longterm liabilities where this would be appropriate.
 Any such changes made will be reported to Cabinet and the Council at their next meetings following the change.

 Also, the Council is requested to approve the Operational Boundary Limit (P6) which is included in the Prudential Indicators set out in Appendix 4.
 This operational boundary represents a key management tool for in year monitoring.
-Within the operational boundary, figures for borrowing and other long-term liabilities are separately identified and the Council is also asked to delegate authority to the Executive Director of Corporate Services, within the total operational boundary for any individual year, to action movement between the separately agreed figures for borrowing and other long-term liabilities, in a similar fashion to the authorised limit.
+Within the operational boundary, figures for borrowing and other long-term liabilities are separately identified and the Council is also asked to delegate authority to the Director of Finance, within the total operational boundary for any individual year, to action movement between the separately agreed figures for borrowing and other long-term liabilities, in a similar fashion to the authorised limit.

 The requirement for the Council to indicate it has adopted the CIPFA Code of Practice on Treasury Management was removed in the revised 2017 edition of the code.
 However, this is still considered to be good practice.
 The original 2001 Code was adopted on 20th November 2002.
 The Council reaffirms its full adherence to the latest 2017 edition of the Code and will continue to do so annually (as set out in Appendix 6).
-The additional reporting elements of the December 2021 code which aren't required until 2023/2024 will be adhered to in that financial year.